 What are the pros and cons of owning preferred shares?

-If you asked me “How should I invest now?”
-I would have to answer with “it depends.”
-And my answer depends on what you are looking for and what kind of preferred shares you buy.
+The answer depends on what you are looking for and what kind of preferred shares you buy.
 Some preferred shares are convertible into common stock.
 They are called convertible preferred shares.
 That’s a nice feature because it’s a way for investors to get their cake and eat it too.
 If the common stock price doesn’t go up, they still collect their quarterly dividends at least.
 If the share price goes sky high, they can convert into common shares and take advantage of the growth.
 Sweet.
 But keep in mind that in most cases, the common stock price has to go up significantly before these preferred shares convert.
 As a result, preferred shareholders don’t get all of the price appreciation that common shareholders do.

 Preferred shares don’t have voting rights (neither do bonds).
 Only common shareholders vote.

 Bonds have a due date.
 That means the company will have to repay the debt at some fixed time.
 Preferred shares don’t.
 That means the company never has to redeem the shares.
 That adds risk to the preferreds.
 The company never has to pay you back.
 In fact, they never have to give you anything.
+If you no longer want to hold the preferred shares you can sell them for the going price.

 In summary, the preferred shareholder doesn’t benefit by future earnings.
 They also don’t enjoy benefits if the common shares rise in value.
 That usually won’t impact preferred shareholders.
 Also, bonds have more security as they have to get paid while the preferred shareholders don’t.